gabeoh/CarND-P05-VehicleDetection/writeup_report.md

 Then, bounding boxes for the slide windows are mapped to the HOG feature block dimensions.
-This technique significantly reduces the number of HOG feature extractions and therefore improves the pipeline run-time performance.
+This technique significantly reduces the number of HOG feature extractions and therefore improves the pipeline runtime performance.
 ---

 ## Vehicle Detection on Video

-The technique used on image detection is equally applicable on video detection.
+The techniques used on image detection are equally applicable on video detection.
 In other words, the vehicle detection is performed on each frame of video using Linear SVM classifier and sliding window techniques.